zechengz/sim/packages/cli/README.md

-# Sim Studio CLI
+# Sim CLI

-Sim Studio CLI allows you to run [Sim Studio](https://simstudio.ai) using Docker with a single command.
+Sim CLI allows you to run [Sim](https://sim.ai) using Docker with a single command.

 ## Installation

-To install the Sim Studio CLI globally, use:
+To install the Sim CLI globally, use:

 ```bash
 npm install -g simstudio